Reviews for MUCH ADO ABOUT HERO

 Much Ado About Hero is a Shakespearean cabaret, a literary rebellion that repositions Hero as the 'hero' of her own story.
 Written by Lexi Clare, with music and lyrics by Amy Le Rossignol and Lexi Clare, Much Ado About Hero was first performed at the Maiden Speech festival in 2017.
 This micro-musical is currently undergoing further development.

 Game Face is a riotous gig theatre show about the absurdity of our beauty myths, co-created by Lexi Clare, Lucy Park and Katie Paterson.
 After sold-out London previews at the Tristan Bates Theatre in November 2019, the show premiered at Q Theatre in New Zealand as part of Auckland Fringe in February 2020.

-Game Face was scheduled to play at Camden People's Theatre in May 2020 and at the Edinburgh Festival Fringe as part of the Assembly line up in August 2020.
+Game Face was originally scheduled to play at Camden People's Theatre in May 2020 and at the Edinburgh Festival Fringe as part of the Assembly line up in August 2020.
 The team are currently exploring further development opportunities for the piece.

 Assistant choreographer credits include Mamma Mia!
 (Amici Productions, Civic Theatre, 2014) and the New Zealand premiere of Spring Awakening (Auckland Music Theatre, 2013).

 Choreography credits include Rounds at the Blue Elephant Theatre (Resuscitate Theatre, 2017), Next To Normal (Auckland Music Theatre, 2014) and new musical Zombie Survival Guide (Auckland Music Theatre, 2013).